Call us: 04842886900 | E-mail: care@extravelmoney.com

 What is Thailand Visa on Arrival for Indian tourists?

-This is a visa facility introduced by the Thai government where Indian Citizens need not apply for a visa before coming to Thailand.
-Instead, they can just book their flight tickets, land in the country and then get Visa-on-Arrival from the airport in Thailand itself.
+It is a visa facility introduced by the Thai government where Indian Citizens need not apply for a visa before coming to Thailand.
+Instead, they can just book their flight tickets, land in the country, and get a Visa-on-Arrival from the airport in Thailand itself.
 This visa will be valid for 15 days from the time of entry.
 Also, it costs 2000 THB per person.

-Note: Indian passport holders can make use of the Visa on Arrival facility offered by 59 countries around the globe.
-The Visa on Arrival option allows Indian passport holders to simply apply for a visa when entering a country among these 59 countries.
+Note: Indian passport holders can use the Visa on Arrival facility offered by 43 countries around the globe.
+The Visa on Arrival option allows Indian passport holders to simply apply for a visa when entering a country among these 43 countries.

-Where all can we get Thailand Visa on Arrival?
+Where Can We Get a Thailand Visa on Arrival?

-Visa-on-Arrival service is available 24*7 at 6 major and international airports in Thailand;
+Visa-on-Arrival service is available 24*7 at 12 international airports in Thailand;

 1. Phuket International Airport